DeirdreHegarty/Msc_Project/research/thesis_draft_1.md

 ## Abstract

-The intention of this project is to explore the encoding of meaning into audio, and how that in turn represents its visual counterpart.
+The intention of Kay is to explore the encoding of meaning into audio, and how that in turn represents its visual counterpart.
 Using a machine learning framework and audio references, photographs will be dissected into their object content labels.
 These labels will describe what is present in each image.
 Once images have been analysed, an audio sample that best describes each object label are retrieved from an audio reference list.
 The sound descriptions are then recreated in a binaural sound simulation of the input image.
 Multiple detected objects add to the richness and immersion of the scene.
 The result is to create an auditory explanation of the scene through sounds instead of words; to experience a description of an image void of language.

 ## Motivation